-- EPA is responsible for cleaning up the most polluted areas in the country, known as Superfund sites, which contain toxic waste and other hazardous materials.
-EPA also provides support for states and local communities to clean up polluted sites called brownfields so that they can be used or redeveloped, spurring economic growth. - There are 98 Superfund sites and 1,626 brownfields in California.
-Yet the Trump administration has proposed slashing more than a third of the funding for Superfund enforcement and cutting funding to states for the brownfields program by 30 percent. - Trump also wants to cut funding that ensures Americans are told which toxic chemicals are in their communities, and eliminate the board that investigates chemical industry accidents.
+- EPA helps communities clean up the most polluted areas in the country, known as Superfund sites, which contain toxic waste and other hazardous materials.
+EPA also provides support for states and local communities to clean up polluted sites called brownfields so that they can be used or redeveloped, spurring economic growth. - There are 25 Superfund sites and 646 brownfields in Minnesota.
+The president's budget calls for slashing more than a third of Superfund enforcement funding and brownfield support by 30 percent. - Trump also wants to cut funding that insures Americans are told which toxic chemicals are in their communities, and eliminate the board that investigates chemical industry accidents.